danschlz/danschulz.github.io/books.md

 - Simler and Hanson, _The Elephant in the Brain_
 - Yudkowsky, _Inadequate Equilibria_
 - Thiel, _Zero to One_
+- Ito, _Whiplash: How to Survive Our Faster Future_
+- Landsburg, _The Big Questions: Tackling the Problems of Philosophy with Ideas from Mathematics, Economics and Physics_

 **Investing** <a name="investing"></a>
 - Graham, _The Intelligent Investor_